-Columbia woman charged after accidentally leaving bag filled with heroin, needles at Carrabba’s restaurant
+Columbia woman charged after accidentally leaving bag filled with heroin, needles at restaurant

 LANCASTER — A 26-year-old Columbia woman is facing drug and related offenses after she accidentally left a makeup bag filled with used hypodermic needles and heroin at a Lancaster restaurant on Sunday, Manheim Township Police say.